skullydazed/docker2mqtt/README.md

 # Running

 Use docker to launch this.
+Please note that you must give it access to your docker socket, which is typically located at `/var/run/docker.sock`.
 A typical invocation is:

-    docker run --network mqtt -e MQTT_HOST=mosquitto skullydazed/docker2mqtt
+    docker run --network mqtt -e MQTT_HOST=mosquitto -v /var/run/docker.sock:/var/run/docker.sock skullydazed/docker2mqtt

 You can also use docker compose:
 ```yaml